Visiting Boston on a rainy day?

 Pi Alley - alternately called "Pie Alley" - contains a couple of small shops and eateries, including Viga, where you can get delicious Italian pizza and calzone.
 However, this small lane probably dates back to Colonial times.

 Small cafes serving meat pies, as popular then as pizza is today, filled the alley.
 Some even listed "Cat Pie" on their menus - perhaps as a joke.
-Bell in Hand Tavern, founded in 1795, was located here as well (you can now visit it a couple of blocks away at 45 Union Street).
+Bell in Hand Tavern, founded in 1795, was here as well (you can now visit it a couple of blocks away at 45 Union Street).

 At this point, you have a decision to make: you can either continue walking north along Washington Street for more two blocks and reach Faneuil Hall Marketplace, where you can easily spend the rest of your day shopping and dining - or you can turn around and walk back to the School Street intersection to continue this walk.